JNavas2/Page-Mail/README.md

 - **Permissions used:**
   - `activeTab`: To access the current page’s title, URL, and selected text.
   - `storage`: To save your subject prefix (using Firefox’s `storage.sync`).
+  - `management`: To allow self-uninstall from the onboarding page.
 - **Open source:**
   Review the code anytime!